 - At airports, use airport taxis, prearranged hotel transfer services or taxis from clearly marked taxi ranks with minders.
 Check that any person holding a placard with your name on it knows your destination.

-- Be wary of people who are overly friendly towards you and invite you to their home.
+- Be wary of people who are overly friendly and invite you to their home.

 - If you become victim to a gambling scam, report it to police.
 In Hanoi, call the scams hotline run by the Tourism Department of Hanoi (+84 941 336677), which can take your report or help you to report it to police.